Scalable high-dimensional Bayesian varying coefficient models with unknown within-subject covariance: Introduction

-There has been extensive frequentist work on fitting NVC models.
-Typical approaches to fitting (\ref{varyingcoefficientmodel}) use local polynomial kernel smoothing \cite{FanZhang2000, WuChiang2000} or basis expansions \cite{HuangWuZhou2004, QuLi2006, XueQu2012} to estimate $\beta_k(t), k = 1, \ldots, p$.
-When the number of covariates $p$ is large, one also often wants to impose a low-dimensional structure such as sparsity.
-In order to perform simultaneous function estimation and model selection, many authors have applied a penalty such as group SCAD \cite{FanLi2001} or group lasso \cite{YuanLin2006} to the vectors of basis coefficients.
-See, e.g. \cite{WangXia2009, WangLiHuang2008, WeiHuangLi2011}.
-These frequentist penalized NVC models do not account for the within-subject temporal correlations, essentially solving objective functions with $\bm{\varepsilon} = ( \bm{\varepsilon}_1', \ldots, \bm{\varepsilon}_n')' \sim \mathcal{N}_N (\bm{0}, \bm{I}_N)$.
-In low-dimensional settings and without regularizing the parameter space, \cite{KraftyGimottyHoltzCoukosGuo2008, ChenWang2011} incorporated estimation of within-subject correlations into NVC models.
+When the number of covariates $p$ is large, it is often desirable to perform variable selection from the varying coefficient functions.
+In the frequentist literature, many authors have applied penalty functions such as the group lasso \citep{YuanLin2006} in order to threshold many of the $\beta_k(t)$'s to zero.
+See, e.g. \citet{WangXia2009}, \citet{WangLiHuang2008}, and \citet{WeiHuangLi2011}.
+These frequentist penalized NVC models do not account for the within-subject temporal correlations, essentially solving penalized likelihood objective functions with $\bm{\varepsilon} = ( \bm{\varepsilon}_1^\top, \ldots, \bm{\varepsilon}_n^\top)^\top \sim \mathcal{N} (\bm{0}, \bm{I}_N)$ in \eqref{varyingcoefficientmodel}.

+In low-dimensional settings and without regularizing the parameter space, \citet{KraftyGimottyHoltzCoukosGuo2008} and \citet{ChenWang2011} incorporated estimation of within-subject correlations into NVC models.
 However, to the best of our knowledge, no similar extension has been made for high-dimensional, penalized NVC models.
-While \cite{WangXia2009, WangLiHuang2008, WeiHuangLi2011, XueQu2012} show that consistent estimation of the $\beta_k$'s and model selection consistency can still be achieved for penalized NVC models, failing to account for the error variances can nevertheless lead to invalid inferences and overfitting in finite samples \cite{LiangZeger1993, MoranRockovaGeorge2018}.
+While many researchers \citep{WangXia2009, WangLiHuang2008, WeiHuangLi2011, XueQu2012} have shown that consistent estimation of the $\beta_k$'s and model selection consistency can still be achieved for penalized NVC models, failing to account for the error variances can nevertheless lead to invalid \emph{inferences} in finite samples \citep{LiangZeger1993}.
 Thus, it seems prudent to explicitly model temporal dependence in NVC models.
+Furthermore, while point estimates are easily attained, another major limitation of current penalized NVC models is their lack of inferential capabilities.